MikeQin/data-science-experience-using-spark/README.md

  To run the notebook:

- - Option 1: From Start -> All Programs -> Anaconda2 -> Jupyter Notebook
+ - Option 1: (Windows 7) Start -> All Programs -> Anaconda2 -> Jupyter Notebook
- - Option 2: In CMD window, `C:\workspace\jupyter notebook`, or alternatively, `C:\workspace\pyspark` Please note, that if you run `jupyter notebook` command from a root, such as `C:\jupyter notebook`, you will get a `404 Page Not Found` error.
-Basically, you can start Jupyter Notebook in any arbitrary directory other than root, you'll be fine.
+ - Option 2: In CMD window, 'cd' to a folder, such as `C:\workspace`, then run command: `jupyter notebook`.
+Alternatively, run command:  `pyspark` Please note, that if you run `jupyter notebook` command from a root, such as `C:\`, you will get a `404 Page Not Found` error.
+Basically, you can start Jupyter Notebook in any arbitrary sub-directory other than the root, you'll be fine.

 ![jupyter-01](https://github.com/MikeQin/data-science-experience-using-spark/blob/master/docs/jupyter-01.jpg)